traderjoe-xyz/joe-docs/docs/concepts/0-concentrated-liquidity.md

 To allow concentrated liquidity, the price curve is discretized into **bins**, which is similar to the tick concept in Uniswap V3.
 The main difference however, is that LB uses the **constant sum** price formula instead of the constant product formula.

-What this means is that each bin represents a single price point and the price difference between two consecutive bins is the bin step.
+What this means is that each bin represents a single price point and the difference between two consecutive bins is the bin step.

 Take for example USDC/USDT again.
 If the current price is \$1 and the bin step is 1 basis point (i.e. 0.0001 or 0.01%), then the next consecutive bins up are $1 * 1.0001 = \$1.0001$, $1.0001 * 1.0001 = \$1.00020001$, etc. Astute mathematicians will notice that this is the geometric sequence $1.0001^n$.

 In addition to using a different pricing invariant, bin steps are **not** restricted to 1 basis point and is a parameter set by the pool creator.
 Because of this, there can be **multiple** markets of the same pair but varying only in their bin step.
-Put differently, if we say $X$ is asset X, $Y$ is asset Y and $s$ is the bin step, then each market is uniquely identified by its tuple $(X, Y, s)$.
+Put differently, given asset $X$, asset $Y$ and bin step $s$, each market is uniquely identified by its tuple $(X, Y, s)$.

 ## Bin Pricing & Math